- slide 1 of 8

 - slide 2 of 8

 Since independence is such big issue for two year olds, they often make a big fuss about accomplishing tasks without assistance.
 Sometimes those tasks are obviously too difficult for their skills and they become easily frustrated.
 Although two year olds have language skills that allow them to construct simple sentences, they still have difficulty expressing their thoughts.
-This causes temper tantrums, according to an article called "Ages & Stages- Two-Year Olds", on the website NNCC.Org.
+The frustration can cause them to have temper tantrums.
 Allowing children a single comfort item in the classroom can help them deal with strong emotions and meltdowns, suggests the article, "Your Two Year Old" on PBS.Org.
 Around this age, however, children also develop the ability to express a sense of humor.

 - slide 3 of 8